 Funding secured through Tech Learning Collective course tuition and workshop or event ticket sales always funds projects that are, themselves, free of charge.
 View a list of our benefitting organizations.

 We are unlike many other educational institutions in ways that we believe make the quality of our teachers, students, and alumni community noticably better than existing coding bootcamps, technical trade schools, and development academies you might otherwise attend.
 By “better” we mean:

-- Tech Learning Collective teachers are actively engaged in one or more of the projects TLC funds, and have demonstrated a deep and lasting commitment to anti-State, anti-racist, feminist ideals.
-The majority of our teaching team is genderqueer and femme, which we feel meaningfully impacts the experience of our students for the better.
+As a collective, all Tech Learning Collective teachers are actively engaged in one or more of the projects Tech Learning Collective funds.
+This ensures that they have demonstrated a deep and lasting commitment to anti-State, anti-racist, feminist ideals.
+Further, the majority of our teaching team is genderqueer and femme, which we feel meaningfully impacts the experience of our students for the better.

 Although students are provided with many supplementary course materials, there are no required textbooks or assignments in any Tech Learning Collective course.
 Instead, every course is modeled on a Socratic, collaborative discussion.
 The main activity at each class is “keyboard time” and direct interaction with fellow students (e.g., pair programming).

 The Tech Learning Collective offers low-cost courses on computer technologies specifically for Left-leaning, politically engaged individuals and groups.
 Courses cater to people with skill levels ranging from self-identified “beginners” to very experienced technologists.

 The first version of the TLC was formed in 2016 by a group of radicals who sought out methods of mutual self-education around technology, and met regularly in Brooklyn.
 None of us were formally trained technologists; none of us have ever held computer science degrees.
 Many of the traditional techniques of and environments offering technology education felt alienating to us.